ramirez7/configurator-applicative/README.md

 database.path :: Text -- relative path to where files should be stored
 ```

-Asking for it nested gives you this:
+Asking it for nested keys gives you this:
 ```
 database
   type :: Text -- rdbms | file | in-memory